CCBR/actions/README.md

 ## Examples

 See [CCBR/actions/examples](examples) for workflow examples.
-You can copy and paste these into your own repositories in `.github/workflows/`.
+You can copy and paste these into your own repository in `.github/workflows/` and modify them for your needs.

 ## Actions